PTB-M4D/PyDynamic/docs/CONTRIBUTING.md

 ### Comments in the code

-Regarding comments in the code we recommend to invest 45 minutes for the PyCon DE 2019 Talk of Stefan Schwarzer, a 20+-years Python developer:
+Regarding comments in the code we recommend investing 45 minutes for the PyCon DE 2019 Talk of Stefan Schwarzer, a 20+-years Python developer:
 [Commenting code - beyond common wisdom](https://www.youtube.com/watch?v=tP5uWCruaBs&list=PLHd2BPBhxqRLEhEaOFMWHBGpzyyF-ChZU&index=22&t=0s).